zekth/Keyset-Catalog/README.md

 ## TODO

 - Add Keysets
-- Make the Search results more than One
-- Add Threshold distance handling
 - Add research on color of writing and not only the background
 - Add an editor for keysets
 - Add more layouts
-- Fix ugly fixed size of keyboard render area
 - Make a better UI
 - Improve todo list?